-She generally believes in, and is obedient to, the norms of a group or organization.
+She generally believes in, and complies with, the norms of a group or organisation.
 Sally is a strong believer in following the orders or instructions of those in authority.
 She is apparently one who will adhere to all known rules and regulations expected of employees in this position.